naval-group/LOTUSim/README.md

 ### By TCP/UDP

-Inside asset/models/model.sdf.
-The name of your model need to be exactly the same inside Unity
+1. Inside asset/models/model.sdf.
+The name of your model need to be exactly the same inside Unity.

 ```xml
 <render_interface>